These recordings were made during our Everyday Faith Festival in October 2020. They remain relevant so please do watch them.

 In this workshop Bishop Rachel explored how we share the small and big stories of our everyday lives, revealing Christ within them.

 Led by the Bishop of Gloucester, the Right Revd Rachel Treweek.

 Living out our faith, even talking about it, in our homes isn’t always easy.
-Come and be inspired with practical ideas of how to grow together as Christians in our homes and communities.
+Be inspired with practical ideas of how to grow together as Christians in our homes and communities.
 Be surprised by how ordinary objects can be used to learn about God.
-You will be sign posted to lots of wonderful resources.
-To get the most from this hour you will need paper and pens/pencils, a bit of imagination and an enthusiasm to think a bit differently.

 Led by Rachel Howie and Andy Wolfe:

 Rachel Howie is the Director of Education for the Diocese of Gloucester and the Chief Executive officer of the Diocesan Academies Trust.
 Prior to these roles she was a headteacher in Gloucestershire and an inspector for Ofsted.
 She is wife to Kevin, mum to two teenage children and is a lay leader at St Catharine’s Church in Gloucester.

 Andy Wolfe is Deputy Chief Education Officer (Leadership Development) for the Church of England.
 Having studied music and theology, Andy has a background in teaching where he used his compelling vision to develop younger leaders who want to make a difference in the world.
 His vision for education in the Church of England is about helping people to use their gifts and passions in shaping culture.
 His incisive and creative approaches to improving Teaching, Learning and Leadership in schools is underpinned by theological reflection.
 As well as overseeing key programmes and research and enabling major events and conferences, Andy has written many of the current Foundation resources.